What do you do at your Physical Therapy placement in Vietnam?

-You’ll shadow physiotherapists at a rehabilitation centre for children and teenagers.
+You’ll shadow physical therapists at a rehabilitation centre for children and teenagers.
 The patients here have conditions like autism, down syndrome, intellectual delay, and cerebral palsy.
 You will work in an exercise room and a gross motor room.
-Here, you’ll observe how physiotherapists perform massage and other passive treatments on patients.
+Here, you’ll observe how physical therapists perform massage and other passive treatments on patients.
 You can also help take children in wheelchairs out for walks.
-These activities are an excellent way to learn and gain physiotherapy work experience in Vietnam.
+These activities are an excellent way to learn and gain physical therapy work experience in Vietnam.

 Assist teachers with child care development

 You can work at a center for children with disabilities.
 You’ll focus on educational games and running fine motor skills workshops.
 You can also help children develop skills in art and dance, or teach mathematics classes.
 Your input here will help support the local teachers.